On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Supplementary Material

 \section{Supplementary Material}

-We describe the model specification and implementation for the four multilevel regression and poststratification (MRP) approaches in the simulation studies: MRP that uses collected cells in the nonprobability sample for poststratification with known population cell sizes (MRP-S), MRP that uses all population cells for prediction with known population cell sizes (MRP-P), MRP that uses available cells in the reference probability sample for poststratification with unknown population cell sizes (MRP-R), and an integrated MRP by adding estimated inclusion probabilities as predictors in the outcome models and predicting all population cells with known population cell sizes (MRP-INT).
-We present the simulation outputs in tables.
+The supplement includes details of the simulation and application studies.
+We describe the model specification and implementation for the three multilevel regression and poststratification (MRP) approaches: MRP that uses all population cells for prediction with known population cell sizes (MRP-P), MRP that uses available cells in the reference probability sample for poststratification with unknown population cell sizes (MRP-R), and an integrated MRP by adding estimated inclusion probabilities as predictors in the outcome models and predicting all population cells with known population cell sizes (MRP-INT).
+We present the detailed values of the outputs in tables.